-- 2. Press ▼ to highlight Aspect Ratio. - Press ◀/▶ to select an aspect ratio to suit the format of the video signal and your 3. display requirements.
+- 1. Press Menu/Exit and then press ◄ / ► until the DISPLAY menu is highlighted. - 2.
+Press ▼ to highlight Aspect Ratio. - 3.
+Press ◄/► to select an aspect ratio to suit the format of the video signal and your display requirements.

 About the aspect ratio